geoffles/geoffles.github.io/_posts/2015-11-28-msbuild-scheme.markdown

 Note how the CleanAllDependsOn and BuildAllDependsOn are defined and include the targets.
 This is how the targets get added to the respective root targets.

 **Dependencies**
 To set your depencies, you can simply include the targets you want built first in the SomeProjectDependsOn property.
-As per MSBuild, these should be separated with a `;`
+As per MSBuild properties, these should be separated with a `;`

 **Configuration and Platform**
 These are injected into the project based on what is defined at build, and default to your Release|AnyCPU.

 **Relative Paths**
 The path of the csproj you're building must be relative to `build.proj`

+**ExplicitTargetsOnly**
+Sometimes you want to look at why only a specific project isn't building and not spam your console with the 50 dependencies.
+Set this property to true at runtime (`/p:ExplicitTargetsOnly=true`) to ignore dependencies.

 #  Running a Build